codelikesuraj/hngx-task2/README.md

 Below is a description on how to run this project locally on your machine

-## Setup
+## Setup (local)

 -   clone this repository into a folder
 -   changed directory (cd) into cloned folder
 -   run `composer install` to download dependencies
 -   connect to any MySQL database and create a database
+-   copy the contents of .env.example file to .env (create it if it doesn't exist)
--   add database credentials to environment variables (including created DB)
+-   add/update the following database credentials to environment variables (including created DB)
+    -   DB_CONNECTION=mysql
+    -   DB_HOST=db_host
+    -   DB_PORT=3306
+    -   DB_DATABASE=db_name
+    -   DB_USERNAME=db_user
+    -   DB_PASSWORD=db_user
+-   run the following commands respectively
+    -   `php artisan key:generate` - generates an app key
--   run `php artisan migrate` to run migrations (creates necessary tables in database)
+    -   `php artisan migrate` to run migrations (creates necessary tables in database)
--   run `php artisan serve` to start a local server
+    -   `php artisan serve` to run your app on a local php server

 ## How to run